 Knowing the Happy Hooligan community a bit, I know that you are good to share success stories with each other.
 So, in that regard, if you feel this list has missed some of the best books for girls; books that have worked for you as a young female reader, or have worked with daughters of yours then please, by all means, share those titles and your stories in the comment box below.

-Thanks again, Jackie, for allowing me to share Leah’s journey in literature with your followers.
-I hope that your readers may draw inspiration from what she has accomplished.
+Thanks for allowing me to share Leah’s journey in literature.
+I hope you may draw inspiration from what she has accomplished.

 I will conclude this post by touching upon a moment that happened while reading through the Little House on the Prairie series with Leah a few years ago.
 This moment symbolizes for me what reading with my daughter truly means.
 I share that moment now, with all of you.